 Leverage Word of Mouth

 In a crisis, communities come together and share what will help.
-This is even more true for consumer tribes, who are already deeply connected.
+This is even more true for consumer communities, who are already deeply connected.
 When you give them a personalized offer they spread it throughout their networks, raising your ROI.
 Research has shown that 98% of students who receive a personalized offer share it with other college students.
 Moreover, 71% of teachers and 96% of the military will share a personalized offer with their respective communities.

 Now is the time to sharpen your promotional strategy, but not at the expense of your brand— or your revenue stream.
 Think long-term, and plug any unnecessary leaks in your marketing programs.